namiwang/fiber-note/README.md

-# roam on rails
+# fiber note

-A roam-like networked note-taking app which is open and self-hosting.
+A networked note-taking app which is open and self-hosting, inspired by roam-research and others.

 # screenshots